First Hand, Fun and Learning Experiences for Your Child Call us now!

 This program is broken down into categories such as academic introductions, small and large group activities, and learning centers.
 The academic introductions are group learning sessions where students are introduced to subject matter.
 Our small and large group activities help students apply what they have learned and focus on building individual comprehension.

 Calendar time introduces them to the days of the week and the months of the year.
-Patterns, graphing, simple math and science activities are included in the weekly program.
+Patterns, graphing, and simple math and science activities are included in the weekly program.

 Music, movement, and playground times are a favorite part of each day.
 The children’s art is proudly displayed around the room.
-Fine motor skills are used daily as they participate in themed take home projects.
-Their individuality is appreciated and their achievements are applauded.
+Fine motor skills are used daily as they participate in themed take-home projects.
+Their individuality is appreciated, and their achievements are applauded.

 Positive discipline methods are used so the children do not feel singled out or embarrassed.
 Preparing these young minds for kindergarten is a primary goal of the teachers as they encourage verbal skills, teach self-help skills and promote self assurance.